Trademark Filing: Everything You Need to Know

 If your element falls into any of these categories, it most likely won’t pass the test.
 It doesn’t mean that you can’t use it as a brand signifier, but you won’t have any legal power over copycats.

-One of the most common ways to ensure that the mark is original and meets all of the requirements is to hire a trademark lawyer.
-The attorney will take care of all of the in-depth research as well as the application and maintenance processes required by the PTO.
+One of the most common ways to ensure that the mark is original and meets all the requirements is to hire a trademark lawyer.
+The attorney will take care of all the in-depth research as well as the application and maintenance processes required by the PTO.

 Trademark Filing: When you’re positive that your distinguishing mark meets the requirements, it’s time to apply for a trademark using the Trademark Electronic Application System (TEAS).
 The PTO also allows traditional printed applications that can be printed, filled out, and mailed to the organization.